 Programs using Global Fund grant funds to purchase goods and services must comply with our procurement policy.
 For the procurement of other health products, such as nets and condoms, quality assurance requirements must also be met.

-For vector control products such as long-lasting insecticidal nets and other pesticides, countries should refer to the list of prequalified vector control products recommended by the Vector Control Group of the World Health Organization Prequalification Team (PQT-VC).
+For vector control products such as long-lasting insecticidal nets and other pesticides, Global Fund quality Assurance requirements make reference to the vector control products recommended by the Vector Control Group of the World Health Organization Prequalification Team (PQT-VC).
 This applies to:

 For indoor residual spraying (IRS), the Global Fund maintains a non-exhaustive list, for orientation purposes, indicating products known to the Global Fund to be compliant with the above requirements.
 See related resources below.